FlowFuse/website/src/blog/2024/07/using-mysql-with-node-red.md

 3. Connect the output of the Inject node to the input of the Template node and the output of the Template node to the input of the MySQL node.

 The MySQL node allows sending queries through the `msg.topic` property.
 We use the Template node because it enables us to use Mustache syntax, which is useful for setting things dynamically.
-This flexibility is not crucial when creating or deleting tables but essential for operations like inserts.
+This flexibility is not crucial when creating or deleting tables but is essential for operations like inserts.

 ### Inserting Data in the MySQL Database Table

-1. Drag an Inject node onto the canvas, set `msg.payload` to the data you want to insert.
+1. Drag an Inject node onto the canvas, and set `msg.payload` to the data you want to insert.
 2. Drag a Template node onto the canvas.
 Insert the following SQL into it.
 Note how the Template node dynamically inserts the value of `msg.payload` into the query.
-If you want to set the date and time using Node-RED, you can similarly set it up as you did for `msg.payload`, currently we are using MySQL function for setting time.
+If you want to set the date and time using Node-RED, you can similarly set it up as you did for `msg.payload`, currently we are using the MySQL function for setting time.

 ```sql
 -- Insert a record into the weather_data table